shellscape/Snarf/README.md

 11/18/2012

 - Mounts now list files and directories.
-- Mounts can't cd into subdirectories for some reason.
-Still looking into this one.
+- ~~Mounts can't cd into subdirectories for some reason.
+Still looking into this one.~~ Mounts can cd into subdirectories and ls.
 - File handles and mounts are now cached in file, server can be restarted without creating mount problems.
 - Opening files on the client works.
 - Saving on the client system doesn't work.